-Nearly every RVer has noticed the sheer number of gadgets and gizmos in the market — many of which offer a small to “questionable” contribution to the RV experience.
-From time to time, however, a product comes along that substantially contributes, making the RV experience more enjoyable — I found that the Garmin RV1090 GPS is just such a product.
+Nearly every RVer has noticed the vast number of gadgets and gizmos in the market — many of which offer a small to “questionable” contribution to the RV experience.
+From time to time, however, a product comes along that substantially contributes, making the RV experience more enjoyable — the Garmin RV1090 GPS is just such a product.

 I have been using an in-vehicle GPS-powered navigation device since the days before they became commonplace in new cars and truck — so I’m acquainted with their strengths and their shortcomings as well as various attempts to distinguish themselves from competitors.
 I’ve used exclusively Garmin devices over the years simply because I like their user interface — to me, its not over complicated and allows me to quickly use its features without getting bogged down in a sea of settings.

 With that, you can imagine that driving or pulling an RV presents a particular set of needs that are natural for the GPS to manage.
 My own tow-vehicle, a 2018 Ram 3500 Turbo Diesel, has its own navigation system on board, but I found that it just didn’t provide that “usefulness” factor I was looking for.
 For example, as I describe below, my truck didn’t even know about a particular campground that we like to frequent!
-Also, I feel that a GPS navigation system should be available to a vehicle passenger to use and update, while the vehicle is in motion.
+My truck’s navigation system also fails in one other aspect: I feel that the GPS system should be available to a vehicle passenger — to use and update, while the vehicle is in motion.
 Unfortunately, the lawyers who are designing today’s in-vehicle systems just don’t give us that flexibility.

-Today’s technology is able to provide good value in the RV space, beyond that of a generalized in-vehicle navigation system, and that is what I like about my Garmin RV1090.
-I will continue to evaluate this unit as I gain more experience with it, but I wanted to provide this post to describe my impressions thus far.
+The RV-1090 is an example of how today’s technology is able to provide good value in the RV space, beyond that of a generalized in-vehicle navigation system.
 I’ve been able to compare the RV1090 with two other navigational devices — my truck’s own in-dash system and my phone, which happens to be an Android device utilizing google maps.
 The discussion below represents what I’ve been able to verify thus far, in my own testing.

 Size is important

-The first thing I noticed about the RV1090 was its size!
+The first thing I noticed about the RV-1090 was its size!
 It’s a very substantial screen — overpowering at first, if you are used to the smaller units, until you see that the screen is substantially more than an arm’s length away, and attached to the windshield.
 This one will not work with those little sandbag mounts, supplied for the smaller screens!
 The supplied windshield mount is very good: Previous GPS units of mine have been much smaller and mounted “standalone style” on the dashboard, using a sandbag type of mount.
-This works well for the small units but trust me for these wonderfully readable big screens you want the windshield mount!
+I find that this works well for the small units but trust me for these wonderfully readable big screens you want the windshield mount!

-The large screen is readable from all points in the vehicle, and the windshield mount makes it surprisingly easy for a passenger to detach it, while the vehicle is in motion, and update the route, find a rest area, or what have you.
+One important advantage of the large screen is that it is readable from all points in the vehicle.
+The windshield mount makes it surprisingly easy for a passenger to detach it, while the vehicle is in motion, and update the route, find a rest area, or what have you.
 It’s a well-thought-out system — power is applied to the mount itself, so that there is no cord attached to the display itself, and the strong magnet built into the mount itself makes it very easy to attach and detach the unit.
 This makes it easy for a front-seat passenger, for example, to make route adjustments without having to stop the vehicle just to satisfy the lawyers.

 So far, I have discovered three very useful advantages to the RV1090 over my existing tools, which (incidentally include a small Garmin Nuvi, which is not RV specific).
 The first is Navigation.
 The second is Navigation.
-The third is, you guessed it: Navigation
+The third is … Navigation .

-Navigation: Camping locations.
 With the RV1090 I can quickly search by “campgrounds” or enter a generalized search, and find target campgrounds easily.
-State Parks are an area of interest for my wife and I, so when our Truck failed to locate one of our favorite locations, we were disappointed to say the least.
+State Parks are an area of interest for my wife and I, so when our truck failed to locate one of our favorite locations, we were disappointed to say the least.
 Below is a photo of my truck’s in-dash navigation system when I plugged in the GPS coordinates for one of our favorite campgrounds, operated by the State of Idaho:

 The RV1090’s even has a section devoted to KOA campgrounds, but that aside it does very well at identifying State Parks especially, where other GPS devices struggle.
-In fairness to those “other” GPS devices, the campground of interest (above) does present a challenge to lesser units: the campground of interest lies within a National Reserve, but it is operated/maintained by the Idaho State Parks and Recreation.
+In fairness to those devices that struggle, I will note that the campground of interest (above) does present a challenge: It lies within a National Reserve, but it is operated/maintained by the Idaho State Parks and Recreation.

 Bottom line: The RV1090 nails it.